flimflam-austin/hugo-cms-test/site/content/quick_reads/20180626-18-06-25-great-straw-debate/index.md

       Straw bans span coast to coast, but stir up questions.

       Why Now?
-    citation: Why Now?
     _key: card-1-d48fcc8d-4f9b-41d7-aa39-19e9cb1916be
   - order: 1
     body: >-
       ## Why Hate On Straws?

-      > “Straws are a luxury, we do not need straws to have our drinks, and I think it’s an easy step forward where we can have a great impact for our environment.”
+      “Straws are a luxury, we do not need straws to have our drinks, and I think it’s an easy step forward where we can have a great impact for our environment.”

       Brooklyn City Councilman Rafael Espinal who introduced a straw ban for America's largest city in late May, following previous official bans in